c3lang/c3-web/docs/language-common/structs-and-unions.md

 }
 ```

-Note that unions only take up as much space as their largest member, so `Integral.sizeof` is equivalent to `long.sizeof`.
+Note that unions only take up as much space as their largest member, so `Integral::size` is equivalent to `long::size`.

 ## Nested sub-structs / unions